gvwilson/codebender/02_meeting/index.md

 ## Share the minutes

--   **People who weren't at the meeting can keep track of what's going on.**
+People who weren't at the meeting can keep track of what's going on.
-    You and your colleagues all have to juggle multiple projects, which means that sometimes you won't be able to make it to every meeting.
+:   You and your colleagues all have to juggle multiple projects,
+    which means that sometimes you won't be able to make it to every meeting.
     A shared doc is a much more efficient way to catch up after a missed meeting than asking someone, "Hey, what did I miss?"

--   **Everyone can check what was actually said or promised.**
+Everyone can check what was actually said or promised.
-    More than once,
+:   More than once,
     I have looked over the minutes of a meeting I was in and thought, "Did I say that?" or,
     "Wait a minute, I didn't promise to have it ready then!"